memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 __Basics__

 First, we walk through the very basics of installing Zephyr and creating a minimal, skeleton application.
-We'll see how we can compile, flash, and debug an application, and how Zephyr's `west` tool fits into all of this.
+We'll see how we can compile, flash, and debug an application, and how Zephyr's _West_ tool fits into all of this.

 __Kconfig__